RecycleIthacasBicycles/politics-manifesto/README.md

-primarily on bicycles and sharing of knowledge (and therefore power), the overall entity considers agendas of movements concerned with building sustainable, fair, ecologically balanced systems and ending abuse and unjust oppression fundamental to formatting its ethics and policy.
+primarily on bicycles and sharing of knowledge (and therefore power), the overall entity considers agendas of movements concerned with building sustainable, fair, ecologically balanced systems and ending abuse and unjust oppression, including oppression of earth's natural ecosystems, fundamental to formatting its ethics and policy.
 Some might, at a glance, wonder if these observances are out of scope, considering the bicycle is a machine.
 What do social movements have to do with a machine?